NESCent/hip_hack_howto/manuscript.md

 (figure)

 ## Design Stages
 The design stage activities are planned and implemented by a group of people, referred to as *instigators*.
 The instigators represent the core team, which inspires the overall activities and are responsible for the final outcomes.
 In our experience, the instigators are often part of a working group or a community that is trying to accomplish some pre-conceived broad goals.
 For example, the Database Interoperability hackathon is a product of the activities of the NESCent EvoInfo working group, with the broad aim to achieve goals of interoperability among data repositories and tools in evolutionary biology.
+These broad goals should be driven by a set of values that are achievable through the structure of the hackathon.
+Major potential outcomes and impacts have been described above, but goals most often include:
+* Facilitation of development of a tight community of individuals that share the common interest of creating solution for a problem that is shared by a broader community (e.g., integration and reuse of data and resources)
+* Learning or sharing new technologies and developing the foundations for broad adoptions of new technologies or methodologies
+* Composing and integrating a selected set of expertise that can uniquely lead to the creation of ideas and tools
+* Developing a technological or methodological foundation that requires a focused and committed effort and that will provide the basis for the achievement of the broader goals of the working group

-### Setting Broad Goals and Resources
+### Resources
 Identifying resources is a critical phase of the process and involves identifying funding entities that are willing to provide the funds necessary to realize a hackathon event.

-* how to tie the broad goals of a working group into the goals of an hackathon?

 There are a number of possible funding sources for a hackathon.
 These include:
-* Major funding agencies, where a hackathon could be part of a larger project (*e.g.*, as part of outreach for an NSF grant) or the main focus of the funding request
+* Major funding agencies, where a hackathon could be either part of a larger project (*e.g.*, as part of outreach for an NSF grant) or the main focus of the funding request
 * Organizations that are dedicated to support working group initiatives (*e.g.*, NESCent)
 * Organizations that support the community of interest (*e.g.*, the Society of Molecular Biology and Evolution expressed interest in supporting a hackathon as a satellite meeting)
 * Non-profit or for-profit organizations that have an interest in the broad scope of the activity (*e.g.*, iPlant)
 * Other stakeholders (*e.g.*, universities)

-### Establishing the Hackathon Initiative
-In the context of a working group, the decision of pursuing a hackathon event to advance the broad goals should be driven by a set of values that are achievable through the structure of the hackathon.
-Major potential outcomes and impacts have been described above.

-*Note: the following list is essentially redundant with the outcomes section/table in the introduction...should it be moved there, deleted, kept here?*

-A hackathon can provide the following benefits:
-* Facilitate the development of a tight community of individuals that share the common interest of creating solution for a problem that is shared by a broader community (e.g., integration and reuse of data and resources)
-* Learn or share new technologies and develop the foundations for broad adoptions of new technologies or methodologies
-* Compose and integrate a selected set of expertise that can uniquely lead to the creation of ideas and tools
-* Develop a technological or methodological foundation that requires a focused and committed effort and that will provide the basis for the achievement of the broader goals of the working group

 ### Assembling the Leadership Team
 An important step in the process is the formation of a leadership team (LT) that will guide all the following activities.
 The role of the LT is to refine the goals and scope of the hackathon event, design the recruitment process, and supervise the execution of the event.
 A lesson we learned is the importance and value of creating a LT that is diverse and inclusive, and not necessarily composed exclusively of the instigators.
 The selection of a LT team is informed by principles such as: